 - "Challenge" tests that provoke the bronchi to constrict (Bronchial Provocation tests), such as exercise, cold air, methacholine, or histamine.

 - Other pulmonary function studies and/or a chest x-ray

 - Additional testing as required to help rule out other diagnoses or causes of the symptoms, such as cystic fibrosis, lung infections including tuberculosis, and gastrointestinal reflux

 - Peak expiratory flow (PEF) determination – measures the ability to push air out of the lungs or how fast air can be exhaled; this test uses a small device called a Peak Flow meter and can be performed by the person at home to monitor lung function.

 - Pulse oximetry – a noninvasive way to continuously monitor O2 saturation; may be used in an emergency department or hospital to evaluate oxygen status.

 - Exhaled nitric oxide test test (FeNO; fraction of exhaled NO) – measures nitric oxide in exhaled breath; levels increase in the presence of inflammation of the airways, such as in those with asthma, and may rise and fall depending on the effectiveness of anti-inflammatory treatment.
 While this test may be useful in guiding the management of asthma patients, it is not yet recommended by NAEPP guidelines and so is not widely used.

-For other lung function tests see, John Hopkins Medicine: Pulmonary Function Laboratory.
+For other lung function tests see, Johns Hopkins Medicine: Pulmonary Function Tests.